justsml/dans-blog/src/content/posts/2018-10-03--stop-trying-to-make-async-await-happen/index.md

 <!-- This **isn't a unique issue with Promises**, array methods and all other HoF-based (Higher Order Function) APIs have the same ergonomics. -->

-Let's look at an example the (incredibly talented) [Jake Archibald](https://twitter.com/jaffathecake) features in his [async/await article for the Google Developers site](https://developers.google.com/web/fundamentals/primers/async-functions).
+Let's look at an example the (incredibly talented) [Jake Archibald](https://twitter.com/jaffathecake) features in his async/await article for the Google Developers site (note: 2024, link removed).

 <!--
 Let's look at one of the so called "❌ Not recommended" Promise examples.
 (The description is "say we wanted to fetch a series URLs and log them as soon as possible, in the correct order.") -->